QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_3.rst

 Our generalizations of his 1979 model will also look like a souped up consumption smoothing model

-In this notebook, we try to capture the tax-smoothing problem of a government that faces **roll-over risk**
+In this lecture, we try to capture the tax-smoothing problem of a government that faces **roll-over risk**

 Roll-over Risk